RGarciaLago/Wallpaper_Collection/README.md

 Check out [Wizzo](https://github.com/wizzomafizzo)'s amazing set of [MiSTer Extensions](https://github.com/wizzomafizzo/mrext) to improve your MiSTer user experience.

-Thanks to [theypsilon](https://github.com/theypsilon) for the custom database!
+Thanks to [Ranny-Snice] for inspiring me with his amazing set of wallpapers and [theypsilon](https://github.com/theypsilon) for the custom database!